sekoyo/react-image-crop/README.md

 A callback which happens when the image is loaded.
 Passes the image DOM element.

-*Note* you should set your crop here if you're using `crop.aspect`, since ReactCrop uses percentages we can only infer the correct width and height once we know the image ratio.
-If you already know the image ratio then you can go ahead and set the crop earlier.
+*Note* you should set your crop here if you're using `crop.aspect` along with a width _or_ height.
+Since ReactCrop uses percentages we can only infer the correct width and height once we know the image ratio.

 ```js
 import ReactCrop, { makeAspectCrop } from 'ReactCrop';